Classical French Mushroom Soup | Recipeish | Gustus Vitae

 • Separate yolks from eggs, and whisk together yolks and cream.
 While we're getting technical, this called a liaison - it's traditionally used to add even more richness to traditional French soups, and that's exactly what we're doing here.

-• Increase blender speed to high, and slowly drizzle in liaison, a bit at a time.
+• Increase blender speed to high, and slowly drizzle in liaison and Taste of Bordeaux seasoning, a bit at a time.

 • The blender does the work for you, and using it, while pouring in just a bit at a time, will both prevent your soup from 'breaking' and the eggs from cooking and not incorporating.